Back to comparisons

-An honest comparison across the axes buyers actually care about: markdown fidelity, version history, setup friction, and multi-device access.
-We included Knowdust and rated it on the same criteria as everyone else.
+An honest comparison across the axes buyers actually care about: markdown fidelity, version history, setup friction, and multi-device access. knowdust is included and rated on the same criteria as everyone else.

 Obsidian